neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 - The user can click on this button endlessly and the answer will **either be displayed or hidden** after each click
 - The **toggle** functionality should be applied by using a **class** which is named **"hidden"**
+> If you used the template, there is a class `card__answer--active` you can work with
 - If the user clicks on an answer button, we want the button to say **"hide answer"** when the answer is displayed and **"show answer"** when the answer is not displayed.